 The PA-1QG is a superb programmable 10-band graphic EQ that gives us rich analog sound with the ease and versatility of digital control.
 While the signal path remains analog, the effect is adjustable via digital means.

-Though we’ll discuss the PA-1QG in this article, be sure check out the other PA-1Q equalizers from Free The Tone:
+Though we’ll discuss the PA-1QG in this article, be sure to check out the other PA-1Q equalizers from Free The Tone:

 - PA-1QB for bass guitar